 How to reach

 There is no direct way of going to Lachung and Yumthang Valley – one has to first go to the capital, Gangtok, and get permission to go to the Valley.
 Yes, everybody needs permission to go to the Valley because of its closeness with the Indo-China border.
 But the first one has to reach Gangtok.
-If you are traveling by air, which is getting cheaper nowadays, you should take a flight to Bagdogra in West Bengal, a town which mostly serves as a connecting point to Sikkim and Darjeeling.
+If you are traveling by air, which is getting cheaper nowadays, you shall take a flight to Bagdogra in West Bengal, a town which mostly serves as a connecting point to Sikkim and Darjeeling.
 From inside the Bagdogra airport, one can get a prepaid taxi to Gangtok for around Rs.
 2800-3000.
+You can also reach Pakyong airport ( non functional temporarily).
 Gangtok is 124 km from Bagdogra, and by road, it takes about 4 hours to reach there.

 If you are traveling by rail, the nearest railways station is New Jalpaiguri in West Bengal.
 All major trains going towards Guwahati pass through New Jalpaiguri.
 Coming from Bihar side, you reach New Jalpaiguri just after passing through the “Chicken’s Neck” that connects NE India, with the rest of India.
 Gangtok is 148 km by road from New Jalpaiguri.